 Top chart: This type of chart can be used for the comparison among the resources.
 The widgets can be visualized with values of different resources or metrics at a selected time frame.

 All the above-represented widgets will be displayed in a single dashboard as follows;

 The dashboard of Serverless360 has got many useful and exciting features that can save a considerable amount of time and effort of the user.
 Creating and editing the dashboard is done using the “New Dashboard” and “Edit” options available will be explained in the widgets section and there are some out of box capabilities that can be used to play with the dashboard.

-Creating multiple dashboards: Users can create multiple dashboards in a single Composite Application to meet the different needs of the stakeholders.
+Creating multiple dashboards: Users can create multiple dashboards in a single Business Application to meet the different needs of the stakeholders.
 Anyone of the dashboards can be set as default to be shown to the user.